How to Use Instagram Branded Content Tools for Your Business

 You’ll receive a notification every time they tag you in a branded content post, and be able to see their post performance insights in just one tap.
 Plus, you can always remove someone from your “Approved Business Partners” list at any time!

-Influencers and Content Creators: Set Up Branded Content Tools and Request a Paid Partnership Tag
+Influencers and Content Creators: Set Up Branded Content Tools

-Note: If you’re an influencer or content creator on Instagram and want to tag business partners in your posts, you’ll need to have an Instagram Business or Creator account.
+NOTE: If you’re an influencer or content creator on Instagram and want to tag business partners in your posts, you’ll need to have an Instagram Business or Creator account.
 Not sure what the difference is?
 Find out which profile is best for you in this blog post.

 How to Use Instagram Branded Content Posts for Your Ad Strategy